killerfrost22/CMSC426_group/README.md

 p(Cl|x)=p(x|Cl)p(Cl)∑li=1p(x|Ci)p(Ci)
 p(Cl|x) is the conditional probability of a color label given the color observation and is called the Posterior. p(x|Cl) is the conditional probability of color observation given the color label and is generally called the Likelihood.
 #### Color Classification using a Gaussian Mixture Model (GMM)
-n this case, one has to come up with a wierd looking fancy function to bound the color which is generally mathematically very difficult and computationally very expensive.
+In this case, one has to come up with a wierd looking fancy function to bound the color which is generally mathematically very difficult and computationally very expensive.
 ### Project 2 Panorama Stitching
 Stitching multiple images seemlessly to create a panorama
 ### Project 3 Rotobrush